MeshWorld India Logo MeshWorld.

 server_idle_timeout = 600

 pool_mode = transaction — the connection is returned to the pool after each transaction, not each session.
 This is the most efficient mode.
-The caveat: you can’t use session-level features (advisory locks, SET commands that persist across transactions, prepared statements in some configurations) with transaction mode.
+Caveat: you can’t use session-level features (advisory locks, SET commands that persist across transactions, some prepared statement patterns) with transaction mode.

 Your application now connects to PgBouncer on port 6432 instead of PostgreSQL directly on 5432.
 PgBouncer multiplexes up to 1,000 client connections through 20 actual database connections.

 PostgreSQL’s MVCC model keeps dead row versions after updates and deletes until autovacuum reclaims them.
-Default autovacuum settings are conservative — they work for typical workloads but fall behind on high-write tables.
+Default settings work for typical workloads but fall behind on high-write tables.

 Check autovacuum activity: